schuster/aps-conformance-checker/README.md

 All Redex operations should be contained into the various APS and CSA files - main.rkt should be Redex-agnostic (with the exception of constructing test cases).

+As of July 2018, there appears to be a performance regression in Racket 6.12 that severely slows down performance.
+It appears related to using large S-expressions as keys in hash tables.
+Use Racket 6.11 or earlier for better performance.